Check out the Audition Tips at the Bottom of this page!

 high-quality theatrical opportunities for young people in our community.
 Although we produce high-quality productions in a professional theatre, we keep costs as low as possible.

-- Production Fees: Most shows require a $200-300 production fee, which includes the script, a show shirt, and a Playbill.
-Families are also responsible for providing their performer’s costume.
+- Production Fees: Most shows require a $200-350 production fee, which includes the script, a show shirt, and a poster.
+Families are responsible for providing their performerβs costume.

-- Summer Camps: Camp productions typically cost $400 per participant
+- Summer Camps: Camp productions typically cost $400-$500 per participant, with sibling discounts

 - Family Support: Families can help offset production costs through ticket sales, Playbill advertisements, and by donating items for concessions, raffles, or merchandise.